HeraYanni/WaveletGenArtifAccel/README.md

 "Wavelet-based stochastic model for the generation of fully non-stationary bidirectional seismic accelerograms".
 Earthquake Engineering and Structural Dynamics.
 In review.

+The model operates in the time-frequency domain and combines spectral representation techniques with signal processing tools.
+The basis of the methodology involves the generation of spectrum-compatible stationary artificial accelerogram signals whose non-stationarity is then modeled with a time-frequency modulating function that is based on a seed ground motion record.
+At the core of the proposed methodology lies the use of the Continuous Wavelet Transform (CWT).
+Specifically, the CWT method is used to perform time-frequency analysis and to define the non-stationary component.
+The proposed methodology provides any required number of seismic accelerograms whose temporal and spectral modulation is consistent with the characteristics of the site of interest.

 Version 1.0 created by Hera Yanni, first release: 11th of November, 2024.

 How to run